alexquant1993/re_data_engineering/README.md

     - Check the status of the service: `sudo systemctl status prefect-agent`
     - Check that everything is working properly: `systemctl --type=service | grep prefect`

+> If the agent is not picking up the flow runs you can do: `sudo systemctl daemon-reload && sudo systemctl restart prefect-agent && sudo systemctl status prefect-agent`

 2. Repeat steps in section 3 in order to connect to Google Cloud with a service account:
     - Login to Google Cloud Platform with `gcloud auth login`
     - Export project ID value: `export PROJECT_ID="idealista-scraper-384619"`